 How to Make a Popup Newsletter Form

-Check out this tutorial on making a popup survey in WordPress to see how WPForms and OptinMonster work together.
-The process for creating a newsletter signup form is very similar.
+Check out this tutorial on making a popup form in WordPress to see how WPForms and OptinMonster work together.

 2. Use 1 Field on Your Form